Language Guide (proto 2)

 exactly equivalent to the SearchResponse

-above, except that the message has a
+earlier, except that the message has

-different wire format.
+a different wire format.

-Updating A Message Type
+Updating a Message Type

 If an existing message type no longer meets all your needs – for example, you’d like the message format to have an extra field – but you’d still like to use code created with the old format, don’t worry!
 It’s very simple to update message types without breaking any of your existing code when you use the binary wire format.